fmguerreiro/metabase/docs/developers-guide/driver-changelog.md

 - Added `sql-jdbc.execute/db-type-name` multimethod.
 Override this if something more than the default is needed in your sql-jdbc-based driver.
 See the `:mysql` implementation as an example.

+- Added `sql.qp/escape-like-pattern` multimethod.
+The default implementation uses backslashes to escape `%` and `_` in literal `LIKE` patterns but some drivers need more characters escaped or a different method of escaping the standard metacharacters.

 ## Metabase 0.58.0

 - Added a `:collate` feature for drivers that support collation settings on text fields